 Equality Prevailed in Races Nationwide

-November 6, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+November 6, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Yesterday was a great day for HRC-endorsed candidates and campaigns.
 Here’s a quick rundown.

 HRC-endorsed gubernatorial candidate Terry McAuliffe defeated Attorney General Ken Cuccinelli by 55,000 votes out of more than 2.2 million votes cast.

 HRC-endorsed Lieutenant Gubernatorial candidate Ralph Northam won more decisively against E.W.
 Jackson, whose fiery anti-LGBT rhetoric was not popular even among mainstream Republicans.

 As of this morning, the race for attorney general is still too close to call.
 Republican state Senator Mark Obershain holds a razor-thin lead of less than 300 votes over HRC-endorsed state Senator Mark Herring.
 With nearly 2.2 million votes cast in this race, there will almost certainly be a recount.

 HRC had eight organizers working on it’s first-ever endorsement of a full statewide candidate ticket.
 Our hardworking team of staff and voluteers helped make 61,047 phone calls to voters, knocked on 47,932 doors and sent 250,000 messages to Virginia HRC members and supporters.

 Find out more about HRC’s work to support the pro-equality ticket here.